-Bench Warrants in Fort Worth
+Bench Warrants in Tarrant County

-Fort Worth Defense Attorney
+Tarrant County Defense Attorney

 A bench warrant differs from a standard arrest warrant in that it is issued by a judge rather than the police, and is not always associated with criminal charges.
 It can be issued for conduct that occurs in a courtroom, civil matters, and also for failing to appear in court or ignoring a court summons.
 The warrant allows law enforcement officers to arrest the individual named at any time in any place, though such warrants are not often at the top of their priority list, unless the warrant is for a serious offense.

 Failure to address a bench warrant in a timely fashion can lead to serious penalties, including heavy fines, jail time, or other consequences.
-Because of this, it is highly advised you contact an experienced Fort Worth criminal defense attorney right away if you have an outstanding bench warrant.
+Because of this, it is highly advised you contact an experienced Tarrant County criminal defense attorney right away if you have an outstanding bench warrant.
 They will be able to advise you as to how to proceed and may be able to get your warrant recalled.

 Contact us to schedule your free consultation!

 Bench warrants are commonly issued for failing to appear in court, which is also referred to as “bail jumping” in Texas.
 Under Texas Penal Code 38.10, a person who is lawfully released from custody, with or without bail, on the condition that they appear in court commits an offense if they intentionally or knowingly fail to appear according to the rules of their release.
 If a person is found guilty of bail jumping and subsequently violating the terms of their bench warrant, they may face the following charges: